mohammed1210/propnexus-platform/frontend/README.md

 ## Notes

-- If you are not migrating to Clerk yet, you can leave these unset; the app will continue to use Supabase Auth.
+- If Clerk env vars are missing, authentication will not work.
+Configure them for local dev, Vercel environments, and CI before relying on protected pages.